manojgayala/POPL1/Tutorial.md

 ```
 The lines of code enclosed within \`\` and \`\` are called multiline comments which are used for programmer readability.
 These comments are not compiled.
 The values of two variables a, b are read from the user.
 The operations are done following the precedence rules in Tureasy.
 The precedence table is mentioned in `Language Manual`.
  Assume that the input given from the user for a and  b is 7,3 respectively.
-The condition is checked at the beginning and since it is true get executed to result in 18.
-The
+The condition is checked at the beginning and since it is true we 18 as result.
+Finally the condition is checked for printing of "Yes" or "No".

 ### Type Casting:
 Converting one datatype into another is known as type casting.
-Convertion of values from one type to another explicitly can be done using the cast operator as follows −
+The casting can be done explicitly as follows −
 ```
 $main() << void
     int a,b;